adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 examples to improve your own setup.

 [1.
 Preamble](#preamble)

 [2.
 Host settings](#host-settings)

 [3.
 Templates](#templates)

 [4.
 Building jails](#building-jails)

 ---

 # Preamble

+The flow of my bastille system is as such:

+1. Dial in the default-config template for a consistent base jail setup. pre install your important programs and settings so everything is as you like.

+2. Copy a template, modify template, build a jail, apply template.

+3. Enter new jail, fine tune the setup and modify it to your liking.

+4. Once everything is good, copy the configs out of the jail and into your template.
+Rebuild jail with new configs, did everything work?
+Good we are done.

+5. Future tweaks and updates can be ported back to the Bastille template and jail can be easily rebuilt or cloned.
+I like using jails this way, I can pop in a live jail, tweak and test it, then update the template.

+Other stuff:

 - I mount my '.dotfiles' for jails in a shared folder.
 This allows a simple way to update userland configs across all jails.
 I use [Xstow](https://www.freshports.org/sysutils/xstow/) to manage all